Pyxalon/Nexes-discord-bot/README.md

 ---

-## 🔐 Security

-Never commit your `.env` file or Discord bot token.

-If a bot token is ever exposed, regenerate it immediately through the Discord Developer Portal.

----

 ## 🤝 Contributing

-Contributions, bug reports, and feature requests are welcome.
+Contributions are welcome!

+If you'd like to improve Nexes:

 1. Fork the repository.
-2. Create a new branch.
+2. Create a feature branch.
-3. Make your changes.
+3. Commit your changes.
-4. Submit a Pull Request.
+4. Open a Pull Request.

+Bug reports and feature requests are appreciated.

+---

+## 🔒 Security

+For your security:

+* Never commit your `.env` file.
+* Never expose your Discord bot token.
+* If your token is ever leaked, regenerate it immediately through the Discord Developer Portal.

 ---